 Just call it red and white blood cells.
 As Kana Hanazawa as the voice acting, there are so many cells that play a role besides that.
 There is Killer-T, Macrophage, Platelets, Memory, Eosinophils, Dendritic, B Cell, and others.
 It’s rather difficult to mark all those characters but you will find it easier to get to recognize them from just the visuals.
 So, each of these cells has their respective roles such as red blood cells who send nutrients and oxygen, white blood cells who kill germs, and so on.
 I mean, I’m not great at this because I’m that stupid.

 The story has enough potential for 13 episodes other than this show doesn’t focus too much on the development character or else.
 Just call it like your typical slice of life but with shounen.
 The more you watch this show, the more you will know all the information in this anime.
 The details of your body, how a heart works, how to heal or freeze the wound.
-Almost all of the episodes have the same format regardless of how this show about.
-There are viruses that enter our body and white blood cells along with others eradicate them.
+Almost all of the episodes have the same format regardless of how this show is about.
+Some viruses enter our body and white blood cells along with others eradicate them.
 Even for the first episode, from the very beginning, I have seen that this anime will continue to have maximum potentials to the end of the episode.

 “Cells at Work!” implies an order of how society works.
 I just understood when watching an episode about cancer cells.
 We see many more things about this case.
 When dealing with cancer, we know what we are talking about even though we don’t know what cancer is.
-But, this show wants to make you understand how they also have to face their own problems besides being born in an error experiment.
-The show really works at this and we better understand cancer cells not only more than a deadly disease but more than a lesson.
+But, this show wants to make you understand how they also have to face their problems besides being born in an error experiment.
+The show works at this and we better understand cancer cells not only more than a deadly disease but more than a lesson.
 It’s a bit like our modern world.
 Cells are ordinary citizens, red blood cells as workers, and white blood cells as individuals.
 Cancer cells are a representation of wasted people, not just looking from one side.

 Another one episode that is so phenomenal and the most memorable of all episodes is the blood transfusion.
 It’s just well-constructed and quite emotional.
 This episode makes us appreciate yourself more and from this too, I feel a little narcissistic.
 Wrapped like an end of the world, this is one of the best and most informative episodes of all.
 After all, you got a happy ending.

 What I doubt about this show is also the character.
-In addition to just calling them by the general design, it’s rather difficult to actually recognize various characters who play such a role.
+In addition to just calling them by the general design, it’s rather difficult to recognize various characters who play such a role.
 Like the AE3803 with her senior but it would be better to call her senpai.
 There are U-1146 and friends in the same case.
 This case also exists in Macrophages which are almost all similar.
 Likewise platelets.
 But, that’s the greatness.
 You only recognize them from the design, not from the name.

 “Cells at Work!” take our mind into the anatomy of our body.
 Not all anime can illustrate or introduce stories like this.
 It has various characters both the protagonist and the antagonist.
 I think everything all the episode is so important in both the story and information.
 The voice actor has great performances.
 It has playful energy of soundtrack and theme songs.
-It’s a show that makes you proud about your body.
-“Cells at Work!” use ideas that are so unique and make it as a reality like society.
+It’s a show that makes you proud of your body.
+“Cells at Work!” use ideas that are so unique and make it a reality like society.